DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 ### Outputting the RSS

-Once we have the data from the API, we need to process it further to generate RSS in accordance with RSS specification.
-Mainly we need the channel title, channel link as well as item title, item link, item description and item publication date.
+Once we have retrieved the data from the API, we need to process it further to generate an RSS feed that conforms to the RSS specification.
+Specifically, we need to extract the channel title, channel link, item title, item link, item description, and item publication date.

-Assign them to the `ctx.state.data` object and RSSHub's middleware will do the rest.
+To do this, we can assign the relevant data to the `ctx.state.data` object, and RSSHub's middleware will take care of the rest.

-Your final code should look like this:
+Here is the final code that you should have:

 <code-group>
 <code-block title="Final code" active>